-Siberian Huskies are a beautiful breed of dog, and most pet owners would love to own one.
+Siberian Huskies are beautiful dogs, and most pet owners would love to own one.
 However, the cost of purchasing and maintaining this breed is substantial, and you need to consider it before proceeding with bringing one home.

-So, how much do Huskies cost?
 The price of a Husky depends on whether you buy it from a rescue shelter or a breeder.
-Generally, you can find a Husky for between $50 and $2,500 USD, but most likely around $400 from a reputable breeder.
-Husky prices can also depend on health, location, pedigree, colors and more.
+Generally, you can find a Husky for between $50 and $2,500 USD.
+A Husky puppy will most likely cost around $400 (and up) from a reputable breeder.
+However, rescuing a Husky from a shelter can be as low as $50.
+Husky prices may also depend on health, location, pedigree, colors and more.

 Summary of Husky Prices: